Although many water purification technologies are available, ion exchange is well-suited for highly selective removal of specific contaminants

-Ion exchange is a water treatment process commonly used for water softening or demineralization, but it also is used to remove other substances from the water in processes such as dealkalization, deionization, and disinfection.
+Ion exchange is a water treatment process commonly used for water softening or demineralization, but it also is used to remove other substances from the water in processes such as dealkalization, deionization, denitrification, and disinfection.
+With many other overlapping technologies available, it is important to determine whether ion exchange is the best choice in a given scenario.

 Removing Ionic Contaminants